bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 }
 ```

-Feel free to use whatever approach suits you!
-Hopefully now it is clear what we mean by "modular".
-You are free to remove whatever plugins you don't want!
+You are free to use whatever approach suits you!

 ## Creating your first plugin

+For better organization, lets move all of our "hello" logic to a plugin.
 To create a plugin we just need to implement the {{rust_type(type="trait" name="AppPlugin" mod="bevy::core" no_mod=true)}} interface.
 Add the following code to your `main.rs` file:

 ```rs
 pub struct HelloPlugin;